ARTS & SCIENCE EMERGING LEADERS ACADEMY (ASELA)

-If you are interested in leadership and the future of NYU Arts and Science, I invite you to nominate colleagues to apply and to consider applying yourself.
-Nomination and application forms for AY21-22 will be available January 1, 2021.
-Please nominate colleagues no later than March 11th, 2023.
+If you are interested in leadership and the future of NYU Arts and Science, I invite you to nominate colleagues or yourself to apply.
+Nominations are due no later than March 11th, 2023.
 An Application link will be posted in early 2023.
-Applications are due March 31st.
+Applications are due March 28th, 2023 by 5pm.

 RESOURCES FOR CHAIRS

 10 Suggestions for a New Chair (Chronicle of Higher Ed)

 The Department Chair’s Role in Improving Department Climate

 ELATES at Drexel® is a national leadership development program designed to advance senior women faculty in academic STEM disciplines into effective institutional leadership roles within their schools and universities.

 In conjunction with AAAS the LPSLI 5-day workshop provides premier training for motivated underrepresented minority scientists to lead institutional transformation.

 Diversifying the academy to meet global challenges (PDF)

 See Chapter 5: Managing Transitions in Academia, which considers the transition to administration and Chapter 9: The Fisk-Vanderbilt Bridge, which considers building and leading graduate training programs.